Common Names

 Clinical Summary

 Small studies on whether wild yam can relieve menopausal symptoms are mixed: one suggested that an oral D. alata formula was more effective than placebo (8), but another showed a topical D. villosa formula was ineffective (9).
-In other small studies, an oral diosgenin-rich yam extract appeared to enhance cognitive function (22), and dietary yam may improve sex hormone and lipid profiles (10).
+In other small studies, an oral diosgenin-rich yam extract appeared to enhance cognitive function (22), and sex hormone and lipid profiles appeared to improve with dietary yam intake (10).
 However, larger studies are needed to confirm whether wild yam in any form actually has any benefits for menopausal symptoms.

 Wild yam extract is sold as a dietary supplement, liquid extract, or cream.
 Diosgenin in wild yam has been used as raw material for synthetic progesterone, but there is no evidence that the human body can convert diosgenin into progesterone.
 Because wild yam has estrogenic effects, patients with hormone-sensitive cancers should talk to their physicians before consumption.